h-tex/eleventy-plugin-outline/README.md

 # eleventy-plugin-outline

-This plugin is the swiss army knife when it comes to creating outlines in Eleventy, but it’s also quite opinionated in how it does things.
+This plugin is the swiss army knife when it comes to creating outlines in Eleventy.
-It still affords plenty of customization, but via extensibility rather than configuration.

 Features include:
-- Numbering of headings and figures
+- ✅ Numbering of headings and figures
-- Render an outline for a whole document or just a page, using your own template
+- ✅ Render an outline for a whole document or just a page, using your own template
-- Create cross-references to sections, figures, tables, etc.
+- ✅ Create cross-references to sections, figures, tables, etc.
-- Works for both Markdown and HTML content
+- ✅ Works for both Markdown and HTML content

-To-Do:
-- Do not require ids on headings to be already present
+- ✅ Adds ids to headings if they don’t exist, respects them if they do exist.

 ## Usage